 Blending solutions typically consist of 99% isopropyl alcohol and 1% distilled water, although the exact proportions can vary depending on the brand.

-When using a blending solution, it’s essential to work with multiple thin coats so that the colors don’t become muddy.
+When using a blending solution, working with multiple thin coats is essential so the colors don’t become muddy.
 You can also add a few drops of blending solution to your ink palette to help keep the colors from drying.

 A blending solution is a versatile tool that can help you create beautiful alcohol ink pieces.

-Because alcohol ink is highly pigmented, it can be challenging to seal and protect artwork made with this medium.
-However, a few different methods can seal alcohol ink art.
+Alcohol ink art can be difficult to seal and protect due to its highly pigmented nature.
+However, a few different methods can be used to seal alcohol ink art.